scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 ### Steps

-Follow this [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) to create a database instance.
+Follow this [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) to create a database instance.

 ### Scale Performance
 You can scale up or scale down the instance and memory used.
 In addition, AWS also has the option to provide additional storage.